ghartsel/GX-Kernel/content/metrics-mem.md

 This internal EEPROM is available to applications, as described in Motorola technical documentation.

-This memory is not used by the kernel.
+This memory isn't used by the kernel.

 ### INTERNAL 8K ROM

 This internal ROM is available to applications, as described in Motorola technical documentation.

-This memory is not used by the kernel.
+This memory isn't used by the kernel.

 ### INTERRUPT VECTORS

 These are the hardware interrupt vector registers, as described in Motorola technical documentation.
-Only the real-time interrupt (RTII), software interrupt (SWI) and RESET vector interrupt are reserved for the kernel.
+Only the real-time interrupt (RTII), software interrupt (SWI), and RESET vector interrupt are reserved for the kernel.

 ## Task Memory Allocation

-Tasks require code, stack and, optionally, dynamic memory areas.
+Tasks require code, stack, and, optionally, dynamic memory areas.

 Dynamic memory is provided as a means of partitioning memory for the exclusive use of the task.
 How this memory is allocated and used by the task at run-time, is an issue for application design.
-This memory is not used by the kernel or other tasks, although a task may inform other tasks of the location of its dynamic memory.
+This memory isn't used by the kernel or other tasks, although a task may inform other tasks of the location of its dynamic memory.
 This memory is never released.